 DMG STAs use only the Compressed BlockAckReq variant and the Extended Compressed BlockAckReq variant.

+If control frame protection is negotiated, the Protected Control field is equal to 1 if the BlockAckReq frame is a Compressed BlockAckReq or a Multi-TID BlockAckReq frame and contains information that has been processed with a message integrity check algorithm as defined in 12.5.X (Control integrity protocol (CIP) and is equal to 0 if the BlockAckReq frame is a Compressed BlockAckReq or a Multi-TID BlockAckReq frame and does not contain information that has been processed with a message integrity check algorithm.
+Otherwise, the Protected Control field is reserved.

+The Key ID field contains the key ID when the Protected Control field is 1.
+Otherwise, the Key ID field is reserved.

 The meaning of the TID_INFO subfield of the BAR Control field depends on the BlockAckReq frame variant type.
 The meaning of this subfield is explained within the subclause for each of the BlockAckReq frame variants.

 The meaning of the BAR Information field of the BlockAckReq frame depends on the BlockAckReq frame variant type.
 The meaning of this field is explained within the subclause for each of the BlockAckReq frame variants.